jollie-fin/sunlamp-esp8266/README.md

 # sunlamp-esp8266

-A bunch of LED-ribbons on aluminium profiles, driven by an ESP8266
+A wifi enabled lamp, made from a bunch of LED-ribbons on aluminium profiles and driven by an ESP8266

 Finland is famously dark in winter, so I wanted to have a big lamp with natural white, that could fill up a living room with nice warm light.